 Planned works A331 to A31 slip road closure:

-Diversions routes are signposted to take road users towards the Shepherd and Flock Roundabout in Farnham where the A31 can be re joined towards Guildford.
+Diversions routes are signposted to take road users towards the Shepherd and Flock Roundabout in Farnham where the A31 can be rejoined towards Guildford.

-Why are the overnight Closures needed?
+Why are overnight closures are needed?

-A331 to A31 slip road closure are required as part of the traffic ‘hotspots’ scheme, where improvements had been identified as required.
+A331 to A31 slip road closure is required as part of the traffic ‘hotspots’ scheme, where improvements had been identified as required.
 In 2018 Guildford Borough Council identified three key junctions as traffic ‘hotspots’ where peak time queues cause significant delays.
 The Guildford Hotspots project aims to reduce traffic congestion at these ‘hotspots’.
 One of these junctions was the A331 roundabout.
-The works will include new signal crossings and improvements so the cyclists and pedestrians using the Christmas Pie cycle route can easily and safely cross the slip road, which are currently difficult to cross.
-The proposals will also include resurfacing and new Anti-skid material on the approaches to the signal crossings, the lighting will be upgraded, and the drainage improved, the drainage improvements will use SUDS (sustainable urban drainage systems), capturing the storm water from the road, slowing and treating this flow to lessen the impact of storms on the drainage system.
-The SUDS proposals also include for a Pond / Wetland area which will improve water quality and improve biodiversity.
+The works will include new signal crossings and improvements so the cyclists and pedestrians using the Christmas Pie cycle route can easily and safely cross the slip road, which is currently difficult to cross.
+The proposals will also include resurfacing and new Anti-skid material on the approaches to the signal crossings, the lighting will be upgraded, and the drainage improved, the drainage improvements will use SUDS (sustainable urban drainage systems), capturing the stormwater from the road, slowing and treating this flow to lessen the impact of storms on the drainage system.
+The SUDS proposals also include a Pond / Wetland area which will improve water quality and improve biodiversity.

 Working overnight is necessary on traffic sensitive roads to reduce disruption during peak times.
 It also enables longer uninterrupted working before the closure must be lifted for daytime traffic, and results in a shorter period of disruption.
 SCC confirms that there will be some noise, but they will try to carry out the bulk of the noisiest works before midnight.